 I don't, but I nod anyway.
 She pulls her scarf up over her mouth.
 All I can see of her are her nose and eyes.
-Green, like Evelyn's, my sister.
+Green, like Jacqueline's, my sister.
+She's in Charleston for college, enjoying above freezing weather and probably a lot of cocaine.